Mediatek-Cloud/mcs-resources/content/en/mobile_application/README.md

 To install the app, you must have android v4.0 or above version, and open the above download link in your mobile browser

-**Please note: Android 5.x is currently not supported, we will have a refresh shortly. **

 Once installed at first launch you will see the screen below: